 7.2.AL Exchange written messages with a colleague or friend to discuss a difficult situation of a mutual friend.

-7.2.AM Arrange with a professor via online exchanges alternative assignments due to an unexpected life event.
+7.2.AM Email an employer to express interest in a job and ask for more details about desired experience.

 STANDARD 8: Express, React to and Support Preferences, Opinions or Viewpoints